See site map Here.

 What do I need to bring with me to my volunteer shifts?

-You will need to bring your volunteer t-shirt.
-To be comfortable for all types of weather conditions, you may also want sunscreen, a hat, comfortable footwear, a jacket, bug spray, rain gear, etc. We do not provide a secure area for personal property.
+You will need to bring the provided festival item identifying you as a volunteer.
+Volunteers should come prepared for the weather conditions.
+Layers are a great idea so that you can add/remove depending on the conditions during the event.
+Definitely pack a toque, some warm gloves/mittens and extra socks.
+We do not provide a secure area for personal property.
 We recommend bringing knapsacks or fanny packs large enough to carry the items you require for your shift.

 What if I need to cancel one of my volunteer shifts?